npinto97/prova_Cookie/references/CANVAS.md

 The predictions could be integrated into existing decision-making systems, generating actionable insights through product alerts or automated workflows.
 For example, a warning flag could be triggered for products with a high predicted return probability or an imminent return time frame, prompting additional quality checks, adjustments in marketing approaches, or tailored customer communications to mitigate returns and manage expectations.

+### Making Prediction
+> When do we make real-time/
+ batch pred.?
+Time available for this + featurization + post-processing?
+Compute target?

+The ML system will operate on an event-driven basis, generating predictions whenever new customer orders are placed and relevant data is uploaded to the company's database.
+This approach allows for timely analysis of individual products within each order, predicting both the likelihood of return and the estimated return window based on the most recent information.
+Given the nature of the ordering process and the expected return time frames, real-time inference is not required.
+Instead, predictions will be made shortly after the data becomes available, ensuring that the latest order details are considered for inventory management and marketing adjustments.

+Since product images also need to be processed to detect patterns related to return risk, the computational workload may be substantial.
+To accommodate these demands, the system will require robust cloud or server resources capable of handling the combined tasks of predictive modeling and image analysis, with computations typically performed in a batch-like manner soon after new orders are recorded.

 ## Learn

 ### Data Sources